Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 ```

 ### createInstance(variableToSave:String, className:String, ?args:Array\<Dynamic\> = null)
-Creates an instance of an object from a class by calling the constructor method.
+Creates a class constructor of an object from a class by calling the constructor method.

 - `variableToSave` - The object's tag name.
 - `className` - The name of the class to use.